suspend0/green-sample/README.md

  1. There's a controller class return JSON.
 You can hit it at /green-sample/rest/kfc/brands/foo

  1. Note the dependency injection uses the annotation-style (yay!) and classpath scanning (boo!).
-Having everything in front of you with annotations is awesome, but classpath scanning gives me the creeps, but maybe beets XML.
+Having everything in front of you with annotations is awesome, but classpath scanning gives me the creeps, but maybe beats XML.
 I am not sure about this balance, what the relationship between these is or what.

  1. I don't have a front-end view model at all.